Local stories, national impact

-Catherine Little commenting on the Benefit to Society campaign added, “We need to stop talking about ourselves and start amplifying tenants’ voices”, calling for members to encourage the adoption of ‘fair press’ to change the stereotypes associated with social housing.
+Catherine Little, commenting on the Benefit to Society campaign, said: “We need to stop talking about ourselves and start amplifying tenants’ voices."
+She called for members to encourage the adoption of ‘fair press’ to change the stereotypes associated with social housing.

 Nick concluded by challenging the audience to keep looking at our priorities because opportunities are coming and that it is more important now than ever, in this period of profound change, to keep making the case for social housing.

 Hosting the conference for the third year running Chair, Sinéad Butters said: “I am privileged to represent the PlaceShapers members and what we as PlaceShapers stand for.
 We are, increasingly gaining influence through the rich evidence we provide in all party parliamentary groups, the housing and planning bill, supported housing select committee and most recently in the Shape of the Sector commission.

 “We are now 118 in number, owning around 850,000 homes, spanning the whole of the UK, ranging in size and scale, and owning nearly one-third of all social housing stock.